First-Hand Advice From Other Owner Operators

 Starting out as an owner operator is daunting.
 Despite the freedom of being your own boss, you carry all the risk and responsibility of running your business, including paying for and maintaining your truck.
 Of the 3.5 million truckers in the U.S., almost 10% are owner operators.
 That includes many new truck drivers who have started out in the past 12 months, taking advantage of the favorable spot market.

 Relay Payments turned to trucking Facebook groups SHE trucking and Rate Per Mile Masters to seek the best advice for newbies to trucking.
 With more than 70 responses, veterans of the industry had a ton of sound advice to share.

 The top 5 things to consider when starting out include:

 “Trucking is a penny business,” said Dima R. For each load’s payment you pocket, you have to deduct operating costs such as fuel, insurance, tolls, maintenance and repairs, lumpers…the list can seem endless.
 Make sure you build a money reserve of at least three months to cover lean times and unexpected expenses, he said.
 Lauren D had similar advice, suggesting you plan for downtime and budget for the worst case scenario, knowing that there will be more of those weeks than you ever thought.
-She also recommended knowing how to manage your fuel, take advantage of fuel discounts, and leverage the best deals to minimize your mileage costs.
+She also recommended knowing how to manage your fuel, take advantage of fuel discounts and fuel cards, and leverage the best diesel deals to minimize your mileage costs.